Sky TV blames Covid, war as new box delayed

 "Yes, the timelines for delivery of the project have been impacted due to factors outside of our control – including from global chipset shortages, Covid interruptions to resources and supply chains and, more recently, the impacts on the same by the war in Ukraine."

-"We are very aware of the needs of customers on the Vodafone TV platform which are captured in our product road map."
+"We are very aware of the needs of customers on the Vodafone TV platform."

 It was envisaged that Vodafone's internet TV technology would form the basis of Sky's next box.
 However, the Commerce Commission blocked the merger in 2017.